FREE course from art agent Lilla!

 Rachael Taylor on starting out as a creative entrepreneur and why life’s never boring

 Rachael Taylor is a UK based surface pattern designer, author and teacher.
 Five years ago, she decided to leave a secure job to go solo and create her creative brand.
-Since then, she has worked for top US and UK clients, created her own collection, written and illustrated her book “20 Ways to Draw a Doodle” published by Quarry Books, co-founded the successful Art and Business of Surface Pattern Design online course for surface pattern designers and launched the only online magazine dedicated to surface pattern design, Moyo Magazine.
-In this interview Rachael tells us about why surface pattern design is special to her, how she started out on her own and why she’ll never look back!
+Since then, she has worked for top US and UK clients, created her own collection, written and illustrated 20 Ways to Draw a Doodle , published by Quarry Books, co-founded the successful Art and Business of Surface Pattern Design online course for surface pattern designers, and launched the only online magazine dedicated to surface pattern design, Moyo Magazine.
+In this interview, Rachael tells us about why surface pattern design is special to her, how she started out on her own, and why she’ll never look back!
 All images are courtesy of Rachael Taylor Designs.
-Do you want to ask your own questions to Rachael?
-Rachael will be speaking along a panel of industry experts at Make Art That Sells: The
+Q. What is it about surface pattern design specifically that appeals to you?
+Surface pattern design has a movement and energy to it and is always

 Series: The Road to Artistic Success